obonaventure/mmtp-book/_sources/quic.rst.txt

 The short header format depicted in :numref:`fig-quic-short-header` is used by all QUIC packets once the session keys have been derived.
 This usually happens after one round-trip-time.
 They packets are called the 1-RTT packets in the QUIC specification.
 This notation is used to emphasize the fact that QUIC also supports 0-RTT packets, i.e. packets that carry data and can be exchanged in parallel with the TLS handshake.

+.. note:: Coalescing packets

+   Besides the connection identifiers, another difference between the short and the long headers is the presence of the ``Packet Length`` field in the long header.
+This field might surprise the reader who is familiar with UDP since UDP also contains a Length field.
+As QUIC packet are placed inside UDP messages, the QUIC Length field could seem redunduant.
+This Length field was included in the QUIC long header to allow a QUIC sender to coalesce several consecutive and small packets inside a single UDP message.
+Some of the frames exchanged during the handshake are rather small.
+Sending a UDP message for each of these frames would be a waste of resources.
+Furthermore, a mix of ``Initial``, ``Handshake`` and ``0-RTT`` packets are exchanged when creating a QUIC connection.
+It would not be wise to require the utilization of one UDP message to send each of these packets.

 0-RTT data
 ----------

 Latency is a key concern for transport protocols.
 The QUIC/TLS handshake that we have described until now allows the client and the server to agree on security keys within one round-trip-time.
 However, one round-trip-time can be a long delay for some applications.
 To minimize the impact of the connection setup time, QUIC allows applications to exchange data during the QUIC/TLS handshake.
 This data is called the 0-RTT data.
 To ensure that 0-RTT data is exchanged securely, the client and the server must have previously agreed on a key which can be used to encrypt and authenticate the 0-RTT data.
 Such a 0-RTT key could either be a pre-shared key that the client and the server have shared without using the QUIC protocol or, and this is the most frequent solution, the key that they negotiated during a previous connection.
-In practice, the server enables 0-RTT by sending a session ticket to the client.
+In practice, the server enables 0-RTT by sending a TLS session ticket to the client.
 This session ticket is an encrypted record that contains information that enables the server to recover information about the session such as its session keys.
 It is also linked to the client's address to enable the server to verify that a given client reuses the tickets that it has received earlier.
 Usually, these tickets also contain an expiration date.
-The client places the received ticket and the encrypted data in a 0-RTT packet.
-The server decrypts the information contained in the ticket to recover the session key and decrypt the data. :numref:`fig-quic-0-rtt-packet` shows the format of QUIC's 0-RTT packet.
+The client places the received ticket in the ``TLS CLient Hello`` that it sends in the first ``Initial`` packet.
+It uses the pre-shared key corresponding to this ticket to encrypt data and place it in one or more ``0-RTT`` packets.
+The server uses the information contained in the ticket to recover the key and decrypt the data of the ``0-RTT`` packet. :numref:`fig-quic-0-rtt-packet` shows the format of QUIC's 0-RTT packet.